-Alabama Criminal Justice & Criminalistics Graduate Degree Programs
+Criminal Justice & Criminalistics Graduate Programs in Alabama

 At the graduate level, a criminal justice degree may provide students with the opportunity to deepen their knowledge and engage in research on issues involving crime, justice and law enforcement.
 Criminal justice is a social science concerned with the practices and systems of government who are directed to uphold societal control of crime, deter and mitigate crime, and punish offenders.